Air Conditioner Repair Checklist

 - Turn off power fully at the breaker or external switch.

 - Remove yard waste around the AC.
 Once you’ve gotten rid of bigger refuse within a two-foot area, you can use a soft brush or vacuum to slowly clean the unit’s fins.
-Bent fins can also impact performance, so you can attempt to adjust them with a blunt knife.
+Bent fins can also impact performance.

 - Use a hose nozzle to slowly clean the fins from inside the equipment.
 Don’t get moisture on the fan motor.